Site icon Circuit Ideas for You

 The emitter E is connected to the positive terminal of the lead acid battery.

-When the IC 7815 provides a constant +15V at its output, it biases the TIP35 into conduction.
+When the IC 7815 provides a constant +15V at its output it biases the TIP35 into working.

 The voltage at the emitter of the TIP35 follows the voltage at its base which is the regulated +15V from the IC 7815.

-The voltage drop across the TIP35 transistor is typically around 0.7V so the output voltage at the emitter is approximately 14.3V 15V to 0.7V.
+The voltage drop across the TIP35 transistor which is around 0.7V so the output voltage at the emitter is approximately 14.3V 15V to 0.7V.

 The 14.3V output from the TIP35 is used to charge the lead acid battery.